Claudio Husaín: Parma, Napoli and River Plate

 In 2000, Husaín was signed by Parma, with Mayer Candelo going the other way.

 But the club had unpaid debt of Hernán Crespo's transfer fees to River Plate (the 10% clause of future transfer revenue), he was loaned to River Plate along with Ariel Ortega, who was sold outright for 11 billion lire.

-On 27 October 2000, he moved back to Italy to play for Napoli, later revealed as a temporary deal.
-Despite Napoli relegated, in June 2001 Parma sold him for 21.9 billion lire (around €11.3 million).
+On 27 October 2000, he moved back to Italy to play for Napoli, which was later revealed to be a temporary deal.
+Despite Napoli's relegation, in June 2001 Parma sold him for 21.9 billion lire (around €11.3 million).

 Husaín remained at Naples but in January 2002 left for River Plate on loan.
 He played another half Serie B season at Napoli before returned to River Plate again in January 2003.
 It was reported that Napoli had a debt of US$1.2million to River Plate, and allowed Husaín to join River Plate for US$300,000 to compensate the debt and to save salary cost.
 He was injured in June 2003.